-Small Business Saturday was built to reminder shoppers why small businesses are important and how shopping small supports individuals and communities.
+Small Business Saturday was built to remind shoppers why small businesses are important and how shopping small supports individuals and communities.
 Do you know what makes your business special?
 You!

 You are the secret sauce behind your business and when someone shops from your business, they are not just getting a product, they are supporting you.

 Use social media to get a little personal with your audience this month.
 Share behind-the-scenes content of your business, introduce your team and remind your customers that there are humans behind the business.

 Leveraging your communities and groups is a smart strategy all year round but they can make a huge difference for your Small Business Saturday sales.

 One of the most popular reasons people shop small is to support the local community.
 American Express rallies the community for Small Business Saturday with Neighborhood Champions.
 These neighborhood champions can be any involved community members but are often associations, chambers of commerce, and community leaders who work to organize events and engage the community with Small Business Saturday.